 Many people coming to Agile from traditional project management think we’ll be throwing out all the activities they’re using to keep track of the project, things like planning, testing, documenting.
 When we go through the Agile principles and they see that all those activities are part of it—but done in such a way as to make the process transparent, cost-effective, and customer-focused—they lean forward in their seats, they become very interested.

-What’s the benefit of taking these courses in person?
+What’s the benefit of taking these courses in an interactive, online format?

-The value of taking these courses in person is in the connections professionals make with each other.
+The value of taking these courses with a group is in the connections professionals make with each other.
 It’s fun to see people go through the certificate courses as a group, to see the relationships start to form, and hear the cross-table conversations evolve.
 It helps them think about how they’ll implement these tools back in their organizations.

 What do you tell people who want to instill Agile principles among their coworkers?